-On 10 December 2022, the European Council agreed on a legislative package of EUR18 billion to financially support Ukraine in 2023.131 This package aims to support rehabilitation and relief efforts in Ukraine, helping to finance the country's immediate needs as well as the reconstruction of critical infrastructure in the short term.
+On 10 December 2022, the European Council agreed on a legislative package of EUR18 billion to financially support Ukraine in 2023.
+This package aims to support rehabilitation and relief efforts in Ukraine, helping to finance the country's immediate needs as well as their post-war reconstruction.

 On 15 December 2022, the European Council discussed the need to intensify humanitarian aid and civil protection assistance through the winter months and encouraged greater support for restoration efforts of Ukraine's critical infrastructure.
-132 This Council also reinforced the importance of enforcing restrictive measures and applying collective pressure on Russia to end the war in Ukraine.
+This Council also reinforced the importance of enforcing restrictive measures and applying collective pressure on Russia to end the war in Ukraine.

 On 16 December 2022, the European Council imposed its ninth package of sanctions against Russia.
-This package contains measures regarding the export of drone engines, dual-use goods and technology, mining investments, and transactions with the Russian Regional Development Bank.133 Additionally, these sanctions aim to disrupt the Russian Federation's global campaign of disinformation, suspending the broadcasting licenses of four additional Russian outlets.
+This package contains measures regarding the export of drone engines, dual-use goods and technology, mining investments, and transactions with the Russian Regional Development Bank.
+Additionally, these sanctions aim to disrupt the Russian Federation's global campaign of disinformation, suspending the broadcasting licenses of four additional Russian outlets.